altocodenl/tagaway/readme.md

             if (action === 'sho' && b.del) multi.srem ('shm:' + b.whom, rq.user.username + ':' + b.tag);
 ```

-Finally, in the case of an unshare or a remove operation, we get the list of piv ids tagged with the tag, which will be necessary to our invocation of `H.hashtagCleanup` below.
+Finally, in the case of an unshare or a remove operation, we get the list of piv ids tagged with the tag, which will be necessary to our invocation of `H.tagCleanup` below.
 We then execute this set of redis operations.

 ```javascript
             if (b.del) multi.smembers ('tag:' + (action === 'sho' ? rq.user.username : b.whom) + ':' + b.tag);